 Step Task For More Information 1 Make sure you have started the queue manager and created the queue database.
-Section 13.5 2 If your configuration includes output queues, set up output devices and create a command procedure to set up the devices on reboot.
-Section 14.3.1 3 If you plan to use any queue options, such as forms, characteristics, and banner pages, determine the qualifiers needed to specify those options.
+Section 13.5, "Starting the Queue Manager and Creating a Queue Database" 2 If your configuration includes output queues, set up output devices and create a command procedure to set up the devices on reboot.
+Section 14.3.1, "Setting Up Output Devices" 3 If you plan to use any queue options, such as forms, characteristics, and banner pages, determine the qualifiers needed to specify those options.
 In addition, define any forms and characteristics you will use before you create queues.
 (Because of the length of the instructions for this step, the corresponding section in the manual follows the section for step 5.)
-Section 14.6 4 Create and start queues.
-Section 14.4 5 Create a command procedure to perform the necessary setup tasks each time your system reboots.
-Section 14.5
+Section 14.6, "Using Queue Options" 4 Create and start queues.
+Section 14.4, "Creating and Starting Queues" 5 Create a command procedure to perform the necessary setup tasks each time your system reboots.
+Section 14.5, "Restarting Execution Queues on Reboot"